osrf-migration/gazebo-wiki/buildcop.md

 A build cop:

-1. Sets their email address to the Jenkins alias.
-Jenkins will send build notifications to this email address.

-1. Actively monitors the build reports for failures.
-At a minimum this should be done twice per day.
+1. Actively monitors the [BuildCopFail page](https://build.osrfoundation.org/view/main/view/BuildCopFail/) for failures.
+At a minimum this should be done once per day.

 1. Send out a daily report about the build status, and create an entry on this wiki (see the report list below).